AlmaLinux/almalinux.org/CONTRIBUTING.md

 - All minor or cosmetic changes (typos, minor styling, etc) can be approved and merged by any contributor with master merge rights
 - All non-cosmetic changes to the website requires the approval of the Marketing lead
-- All major changes that are not purely technical, and fundamental changes in technology requires the approval of the AlmaLinux OS Community Manager.